-The night-time modelled noise level (Lnight) within the scheme extents ranges between 65 and 70 decibels with levels dropping to between 45 and 50 decibels at the nearest noise sensitive receptor (NSR) (residential property) (Scotland's Noise Map).
+The night-time modelled noise level (Lnight) within the scheme extents predominantly ranges between 60 and 65 decibels with some areas ranging between 65 and 70 decibels.
+Levels range between 60 and 65 decibels at the nearest noise sensitive receptor (NSR) (residential property) (Scotland's Noise Map).

 Baseline noise and vibration in the study area is mainly influenced by vehicles traveling along the trunk road.
 Communication with the Design Engineer confirmed that the road surface is in a poor condition, with a series of defects, which have the potential to elevate ambient noise levels.
-Secondary sources are derived from vehicles travelling along the local road network and day-to-day agricultural land management activities.
+Secondary sources are derived from vehicles travelling along the local road network and day-to-day agricultural land management activities within the wider area.